intel/Display-Virtualization-for-Windows-OS/Readme.txt

 1) Run this command in Powershell (admin mode).
 DVInstaller Script will be signed, follow below step before running the DVInstaller
 		> Set-ExecutionPolicy -ExecutionPolicy AllSigned -Scope CurrentUser
 		> This will prompt user to allow access, Press “Y/Yes” to continue
-2) Create a folder with name "GraphicsDriver\Graphics" in the location where we have "DVInstaller.ps1" and extract the GFX driver zip into that folder
-3) Make sure ZC files copied in respective folder structure - 3.1) DVServer\dvserverkmd.cat, DVServer\DVServerKMD.inf, DVServer\DVServerKMD.sys
+2) Make sure ZC files copied in respective folder structure - 2.1) DVServer\dvserverkmd.cat, DVServer\DVServerKMD.inf, DVServer\DVServerKMD.sys
-	3.2) DVServer\dvserver.cat, DVServer\DVServer.dll, DVServer\DVServer.inf
+	2.2) DVServer\dvserver.cat, DVServer\DVServer.dll, DVServer\DVServer.inf
-	3.3) DVEnabler.dll
+	2.3) DVEnabler.dll
-4) GFX Installation and ZC Installation
+3) ZC Installation
-	4.1) Open powershell in admin mode and goto ZeroCopy binary folder 4.2) Run : ".\DVInstaller.ps1" - This will install GFX driver, ZC driver and start the DVEnabler as a windows service 4.3) Auto reboot will happen
+	3.1) Open powershell in admin mode and goto ZeroCopy binary folder 3.2) Run : ".\DVInstaller.ps1" - This will install ZC driver and start the DVEnabler as a windows service 3.3) Auto reboot will happen
-5) After successfully rebooting, check below driver entry inside device manager.
+4) After successfully rebooting, check below driver entry inside device manager.
 There should not be a yellow bang on any of the below drivers.
-	5.1) Display Adapter --> GFX driver
-	5.2) System -->DVServerKMD driver
+	4.1) System -->DVServerKMD driver
-	5.3) Display Adapter -->DVServerUMD Device
+	4.2) Display Adapter -->DVServerUMD Device
-6) After subsequent reboot, ZC will be kicked in automatically (No need to run any other script for ZC)
+5) After subsequent reboot, ZC will be kicked in automatically (No need to run any other script for ZC)
-7) To update the Graphics/ZC drivers, Just repeat steps 2-5
+6) To update the ZC drivers, Just repeat steps 2-5

 ------------------------------------------------------------------
 #####  Installation of VIOSerial and QGA for S4 support  #####